Guarantors for your business loan application

-Business Finance, supported with a legal charge over a guarantors property.
+Business loans, supported with a legal charge over a guarantors property.

-A guarantor who offers a legal charge over their property is a potential means of securing business finance when your company is unable to provide security itself or is suffering financial circumstances that may discourage funders.
+A guarantor who offers a legal charge over their property is a potential means of securing a business loan when your company is unable to provide security itself or is suffering financial circumstances that may discourage funders.

 Sometimes acting as guarantor is a way for parents (or grandparents) to help their children start a business or buy an existing business.

-If we fund a business in this way we will expect any guarantor to be a director and/or shareholder or that they will become a director or shareholder in the business to prove that they are connected and have an interest in the business.
+If we lend to a business in this way we will expect any guarantor to be a director and/or shareholder or that they will become a director or shareholder in the business to prove that they are connected and have an interest in the business.

 Being a secured guarantor means signing a personal guarantee and also a legal charge on their property securing the liabilities of the company to the funder.
 The guarantor should take his/her own independent legal advice before agreeing to be a guarantor and before singing a legal charge on their property to ensure that they understand the risks involved should the company not pay and as their home may be repossessed if the company defaults and demand is made for payment under the guarantee.